celery/billiard/Doc/library/multiprocessing.rst

 However, the :mod:`multiprocessing.connection` module allows some extra flexibility.
-It basically gives a high level message oriented API for dealing with sockets or Windows named pipes, and also has support for *digest authentication* using the :mod:`hmac` module.
+It basically gives a high level message oriented API for dealing with sockets or Windows named pipes.
+It also has support for *digest authentication* using the :mod:`hmac` module, and for polling multiple connections at the same time.

 .. function:: deliver_challenge(connection, authkey)